zS1L3NT/ts-npm-discord-nova/README.md

 ## Features

--   Cache guild information in Firebase so that guild data doesn't reset everytime the bot is redeployed
+-   Cache guild information in PostGres so that guild data doesn't reset everytime the bot is redeployed
 -   Nova will read each command dynamically according to the filenames for each command.
     -   If you have a file `/slashs/play`, Nova will register a `/play` slash command and use the data in the file as the metadata and callback of the slash command
     -   Same works with